 We may earn money or products from the companies mentioned in this post.

-Are you looking for some activities to do to relieve stress?
+Are you looking for some simple stress relief activities

 How are you doing this year?
 I know many of us are struggling through 2020.
 Myself included.
 We are thrown into this new world where we are home more.
 Where we may feel the financial burden and stress of a struggling economy.
 Where our kids may either be going to school and that worries us or they may be doing school at home which has its stresses as well.

 I’m going to try to include as many activities to do to relieve stress as I can because we all have different levels of stress and different things that will help us to relax and feel better.
-So check out these activities to do to relieve stress.
+So check out these stress relief activities.

 1 Read a good book